mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 ### customFetch implementation

 The idea behind this synchronous call is to abuse the render phase of React: we will do asynchronous operations **in between** of two render calls.
-An important thing to notice is that we will **interrupt** the render call to handle the asynchronous function somewhere else.
+An important thing to notice is that we will **interrupt** the render execution to handle the asynchronous function **somewhere else**.

-Let's imagine the following scenario:
+To clear our mind, let's write down what we have to do to make that synchronous fetch:

-- first render the component, and interrupt the function when the synchronous fetch is detected
+- render the component and interrupt its rendering when the synchronous fetch is called
-- fetch some data **outside** the component
+- fetch some data **somwhere else** (to retrieve the real data)
-- second render with the asynchronous data resolved
+- re-render the component with the information fetched

+The last point may be a bit obscure but we'll implement a system that answer this problem.

-Here's a way to implement `customFetch` to handle the interrupting responsibility:
+Let's build the `customFetch` function to only handle the interrupting responsibility without fetching anything:

 ```javascript
 let cache